Natasha Hessami Student Ambassador Program

 Position Responsibilities

-• Devote an average of 5 hours per month to meeting with respective departmental chair, Dean of CSE, and interested faculty
+• Devote an average of 5 hours per month to meeting with the respective departmental chair, CSE Associate Dean, and interested faculty.

 • Connect with student groups (i.e. departmental clubs) to better understand opportunities and obstacles students within their department experience.